sbordet/oort-chat-demo/README.md

 This will start the profile "A", which starts the first node on port 8080, called node "A".
 You don't need to build the demo first, as the Jetty Maven Plugin does this already.

-You can start the second node in this way (on another terminal window):
+Wait until the first node is fully started, then you can start the second node in this way (on another terminal window):

     $ cd $DEMO
     $ mvn jetty:run -PB